-- 2. However, we want to store the customer lists in the video store using some form of Map and maps do not provide the ability to access items by position, but only by key. - 3.
-Further, a sorted map (TreeMap) keeps items in key order (e.g. customer id); but we would prefer to have the list be displayed in alphabetical order of name. - C. We can begin to solve the problem by creating an adapter that allows a map to be used as the ListModel for a JList.
+- 2. However, we want to store the patrons list in the library using some form of Map and maps do not provide the ability to access items by position, but only by key. - 3.
+Further, a sorted map (TreeMap) keeps items in key order (e.g. phone number); but we would prefer to have the list be displayed in alphabetical order of name. - C. We can begin to solve the problem by creating an adapter that allows a map to be used as the ListModel for a JList.
 To do this, it can - 1.
-Mainatain an internal vector of elements - 2.
-At creation, get the list of elements from the appropriate map, sort them into the order they will be displayed in, and store them in the internal vector. - 3.
-Provide access to the vector through the getElementAt(int) method required by the ListModel interface since a Vector does support accessing elements by position. - D. However, this is not a complete solution.
+Maintain an internal vector of elements - 2.
+At creation, get the list of elements from the appropriate map, sort them into the order they will be displayed in, and store them in the internal vector. - Provide access to the vector by position through the getElementAt(int) method required by the ListModel interface since a Vector does support accessing elements by position. - D. However, this is not a complete solution.
 What if the list changes?
-(E.g. if we add or delete a customer?)
-Here, we could use the Observer pattern i.e.the ListModel adapter is made an observer of the map so that whenever the map is changed, the ListModel adapter updates its list. - 1.
-Unfortunately, this is not easily possible, because maps are not observable! - 2.
+(E.g. if we add or delete a patron?)
+Here, we could use the Observer pattern - i.e.the ListModel adapter is made an observer of the map so that whenever the map is changed, the ListModel adapter updates its list. - 1.
+Unfortunately, this is not easily possible, because maps do not implement the Observable interface! - 2.
 So we make use of a third pattern the Wrapper pattern.
-We wrap a TreeMap in an observable class that: - a) Implements the same interface as a TreeMap (java.util.SortedMap) - b) Forwards SortedMap operations that don't change the map to the encapsulated map - c) Forwards any operation that changes the map to the the encapsulated map and then notifies its observers that the map has changed. - E. We then get the following:
+We wrap a TreeMap in an observable class that:

+- a) Implements the same interface as a TreeMap (java.util.SortedMap) - b) Forwards SortedMap operations that don't change the map to the encapsulated map - c) Forwards any operation that changes the map to the the encapsulated map and then notifies its observers that the map has changed. - E. We then get the following: